felipevalerio/binarytree/README.md

 ## What's the problem with that?

 None.
-The thing is that its been a while since I wrote a tree (binary tree), it was in college fucking 6 years ago.
+The thing is that its been a while since I wrote a tree (binary tree), I was in college so it was fucking 6 years ago.
-My current job don't require me to write one, so I'm out of practice and I want to have a deep understanding about databases and to do that I have to remember how to build a binary tree (of course not only that but that's a different story).
+My current job don't require me to write one, so I'm out of practice and I want to have a deep understanding about databases and to do that I have to remember how to build a binary tree (of course it's not only that but that's a different story).

 ## But how's a tree used in a database?

 I'm glad you asked that, dear anon.
-A database system (DBMS) can be seen as just a bunch of softwares pilled [together](https://www.mongodb.com/resources/basics/database-management-system).
+A database system (DBMS) can be seen as "just" a bunch of softwares pilled [together](https://www.mongodb.com/resources/basics/database-management-system).
 Take the storage engine for example.
 It's responsible for storing, retrieving and organizing/managing data in memory and on disk in a persistent manner.
 The data is stored in something called *data files*, and how those files are organized?
 You got it, with a tree data structure.
 [B-Trees](https://en.wikipedia.org/wiki/B-tree) or [LSM Trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree)